 Water & Humidity

 The Pink Toe Tarantulas natural habitat varies in temperature between 66 and 86 degrees.
 Thus, you should try and keep the temperature for their enclosure between 75 to 80 degrees.
 If possible, maintain the humidity level between 70 and 80%.
 The surface of the cage needs to be kept slightly moist.
 The key to caring for them successfully is to provide good humidity and as much ventilation as possible.
+Keep a thermometer humidity gauge in the habitat to keep an eye on the numbers.

 There are two essential things you should keep in the cage for your Pink Toe Tarantula.
 The first item you’ll need is an acceptable substrate, followed by a location for your spider to hide and create its web.
 You must provide them with enough climbing equipment in order to keep them delighted.

 You can use compacted coir as a substrate for your Pink Toe Tarantula which will work effectively.
 It is suitable for maintaining moisture, it looks great, and you can find it easily online.
-There are other substrates that can be found online too.
+There are other tarantula substrates that can be found online too.
 These substrates can also soak our messes and odors to leave a cleaner habitat for your pet.

-To have a hiding spot for your pet, you can arrange a minimum of 1 or 2 vertical parts of cork bark against the cage’s back wall.
+To have a tarantula hide for your pet, you can arrange a minimum of 1 or 2 vertical parts of cork bark against the cage’s back wall.
 The bark needs to be lightweight and environmentally friendly.
 By keeping these in the cage, your spider will be able to choose and select the one that is best.
 You can also make a mini rainforest in the cage by adding some artificial plants and moss.

 Tarantulas are active predators and eat a lot.
 Pink Toe Tarantulas eat as much as they can to get enough nutrients.
 Then they go on a month-long fast after that.
 You can not overfeed your spider.
 So, do not worry if you see your spider refusing to eat for weeks.
 A Pink Toe Tarantula does not require any supplements.
 You can feed them most insects which need to be at most ¾ of the spiderling’s size.
 Here are some insects you can give your pet: